JFajardoRojas/jfajardorojas.github.io/README.md

 ## Research Interests

-My primary research interests lie in the field of Computational Materials Sciences.
-I am particularly interested in using computational modeling and simulation techniques to study the properties and behavior of materials at the atomic scale.
-Some specific areas of focus include:

-- Machine Learning
+My broad research interests lie in the intersection between physics, chemistry, and machine learning to design functional materials.
+Among my research interests are:

-- Rational design of Materials (currently focused on MOFs)
+- Development of Data-Driven tools for Rational Materials Design
+- Multi-Scale Property-Structure Relationships for Complex Systems Design
-- Surface Phenomena
+- Interfacial Phenomena
+- Porous Materials

 ## News

+- 08/2023: [New Collaboration Paper](https://pubs.acs.org/doi/10.1021/jacs.3c03918): Three solution-stable MOFs were found to facilitate the Singlet Fission process by stabilizing the Charge Transfer state.
 - 06/2023: I participated in the seminar sessions of [ID4](https://www.mines.edu/id4/) sharing my work on Application-relevant properties predictions in MOFs using Machine Learning.
 - 05/2023: We organized a workshop for professional development with [ADSE](https://www.allianceinscience.org/) at TAMU